MaksymBondarchuk/Ant-Algorithm-for-the-Graph-Colouring-Problem/README.md

 ## Algorithm in lab
 ### Local criterion
-pn is determined as M*maxconf/confsoverall, where maxconf - number of conflicts in the worst adjacent node, confsoverall - sum of conflicts of adjacent nodes and M is just a constant (currently one) that can be changed in Graph.cs.
+`pn` is determined as `M*maxconf/confsoverall`, where `maxconf` - number of conflicts in the worst adjacent node, `confsoverall` - sum of conflicts of adjacent nodes and M is just a constant (currently one) that can be changed in `Graph.cs`.

 ### Modification
 According to basic algorithm when ant moves to some node it should somehow improve situation there.